 Macaroni and cheese is such a classic dinner for kids, but the stuff from a box just doesn’t have that homemade taste.

-Plus, it’s so quick and easy to make, you’ll find yourself wanting to ditch the box stuff for this dinner instead.
+- Quick and easy to make.
+You’ll find yourself wanting to ditch the box stuff for this dinner instead.

 Chicken!
 It’s a great way to add protein and flavor to mac and cheese in a way that’s super kid-friendly.